PaulioRandall/p90/README.md

 There aren't really any conventions because the limitations of the design are good enough.
 Use kebab-case or camelCase if you don't like snake_case.

 Organise as you please.
-Both nesting and dead flat structures have their virtues. **P90** variable names and user values can be whatever you like providing they meet the following criteria:
+Both nested and flat structures have their vices aand virtues. **P90** variable names and user values can be whatever you like providing they meet the following criteria:

-- Variable names must start with `$`.
+- Variable in CSS are prefixed with `$`.
 - Double `$$` escapes, e.g. `$$$$` resolves to `$$`
 - Objects and undefined values throw an error.
-- Promises are awaited and resolved to values, but not recursively!
 - Null values resolve to an empty string, trailing colons and semi-colons are removed.
 - Function arguments are always strings.
 It's your responsibility to parse them.
 - Returning a function from a function will result in an error.
+- Promises are awaited and resolved to values, but not recursively!
 - Trailing colons and semi-colons are preserved, except for _nulls_.

 > I've made so many changes to this example that it probably contains a few errors.
 The rewrite is in my TODO list so will probably never get done.